apexfarm/ApexDatabaseContext/README.md

 ### Phantom Updates

-This implementaion is more towards a command design pattern, so it can support "phantom" updates, such as:
+DBContext implementaion is more towards a command design pattern, so it can support "phantom" updates, such as:

 ```java
 IDBContext dbcontext = new DBContext();